AdobeDocs/commerce-admin.en/help/stores-purchase/reorders-allow.md

 1. Set **Allow Reorder** to `Yes`.

-   This setting allows reorders from the customer account on the storefront or orders list in the Admin.
+   This setting enables reorder functionality from the customer account on the storefront or orders list in the Admin.

 1. Click **Save Config**.